mother/mongoose-cursor-pagination/README.md

 ## To Do
 - Test against injection attacks
-- Handle search
+- Support for search with pagination
-- Support for aggregation
+- Support for aggregation with pagination
+- Support for hasPrev and prevCursor
 - Support `exec` calls that use callbacks instead of promises
-- Support for hasPrev and prevCursor
 - Ensure `lean` query modifier works